wp-plugins/itro-popup/readme.txt

 This plugin is basic-user oriented, no code knowledge is required.
 It also fix the Internet Explorer compatibility problem, for all IE version.

+FEATURES
+* Fix Internet Explorer compatibility problem for your WP site, also whith no popup displayed.
+* Can be multiple selcted pages where user want to display the popup.
+NO SHORTCUTS NEEDED!.
+* Fully translated in Italian.
+Ready for multilingual translation.
+* Close popup with ESC button (not when "age restricted option" is checked).
+* Perfectly centered popup, also with resized windows.
+* Fully and easy customizable aspect (background, border, color, etc...).
+* Settable countdown for automatic closing.
+* Settable coockie expiration time for the next popup visualization.
+* Add age validation for adult-content site.
+* Custom text to display whatever you want with WP editor.
+* All great explaned by tips in admin pannel.
+* All in a very easy way to use!

 MAKE YOUR DONATION - HELP US TO DEVELOP FOR YOU!
 [DONATE NOW](http://www.itro.eu/index.php/donate/)

 Any suggestions for new features implementation which you need?
-Need something for your interest or your business?
+Need something for your interest or your bisiness?
 Email to support.itro@live.com

 == Installation ==

-1. Unzip `itro-plugin.zip` to the `/wp-content/plugins/` directory
+1. Unzip `itro-plugin.zip` to the `/wp-content/plugins/` directory or select it by "Add new" in the 'Plugins' menu in WordPress
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to "Settings->ITRO Popup" in the admin menu
 4. Enjoy